 Alternatively, implementation can also be carried out by HMS.
 In this case, the requirements are specified together with the customer and then implemented by HMS.
 As the implementation is carried out by experienced engineers who are familiar with the software, this represents a low-cost, fast alternative to self-implementation.

-Useful tools for development and start-up, such as the canAnalyser, the CANopen Device Manager, or the CANopen ConfigurationStudio (basic) can be found in the section "Tools / Interfaces".
+Useful tools for development and start-up, such as the Ixxat canAnalyser or the emtas CANopen DeviceExplorer and DeviceDesigner can be found on the Ixxat webpage.

 Time and again there are developers who consider whether they should develop the CANopen or CANopen FD protocol software themselves, because the specifications are freely available without license costs and there are also several open source initiatives to date.
 Of course this is an interesting development challenge.
 However, from an economic point of view it is not at all worthwhile, as mature CANopen and CANopen FD protocol software is offered nowadays by several manufacturers at very attractive prices.